 Valencia (officially València) is a Spanish city known to many in the four corners of the world.
 It has a long history, having been founded in 138 BC by Romans, later occupied by Arab Moors, and finally reconquered in 1238.
 It’s currently the third most populated city in Spain and is home to the busiest port in the Mediterranean Sea.
 Many people board cruises that travel through Valencia while others prefer to stay and explore its interesting monuments and attractions.
-With so much to see, we hope to help you narrow your bucket list down to the crème de la crème.
+With so much to see, I hope to help you narrow your bucket list down to the crème de la crème.
 Here are the best things to do in Valencia!

 1. Marvel at the Most Beautiful Plazas in Valencia